shyamgj1900/tp/docs/UserGuide.md

 ### NUS Bus Route Finder: `bus`

-The route finder helps users to find if there are bus routes between any two NUS shuttle service bus stops.
-The users are recommended buses they can take to reach their destination.
-The users also have the ability to view all the bus stop names which are covered by the NUS shuttle bus service.
+The route finder helps users to find if there are [`bus`](#bus-route-search-bus) routes between any two NUS shuttle service bus stops.
+Users are recommended buses they can take to reach their destination.
+Users also have the ability to view the [`bus stop list`](#list-of-all-bus-stop-names-bus-stop-list) which contains all the bus stop names which are covered by the NUS shuttle bus service.
 This feature allows users to get familiarised with the NUS internal shuttle bus route.

 #### Bus route search: `bus`

 Format: `bus /start_location /end_location`

-* Bus stop names are not case sensitive
+* Bus stop names are not case-sensitive

 Example of usage: